aspiringsecurity/EthTransport/README.md

 E-Challan (Transport Receipt) Bill Generation: We are utilizing Chainlink Mix to work with Chainlink smart contracts.
 The bill script will deploy a smart contract to goerli and get a Random number via Chainlink VRF, which can used to identify a unique transaction/order number for the receipt or bill.
 Link: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement/IPFS-Chainlink-Monitor-main

 Parametric Insurance Solution in public transportation especially for project finance.
 We are utilizing an existing example at chainlink github repo to develop an insurance solution for public transportation.
 Link: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement

+7. Covalent API end Points: We are using Covalent to see all NFTs for NFC tags of vehicles across different networks.
+Further, we have the following Covalent end-points APIs:

+1. Get Log Events by Contract Address: to get log events like sold/listed nft for NFC tags/NFC Tags of vehicles on marketplace.

+2. Get Log Events by Incident Types: to get log data for specific incident event along with its metadata

+3. Get NFT External Metadata: To get metadata for NFT like attribute and snapshot images.

+4. Get Historical Token Prices: To get price of token for currency that accept NFT/item on marketplace.